interplaydc/interplaydc.github.io/_leaders/liz.md

 website: <a href="https://LizLescault.com/" target="_blank">LizLescault.com</a>
 ---

+Liz Lescault, a visual artist and sculptor, has practiced, exhibited and taught art for over 40 years.

-Liz is coordinator of the DC InterPlay Open Gathering Program and works on special events and DC InterPlay workshops with Kate Amoss.
+She founded the DC Open Gathering and continues to coordinate the Open Gathering for the DC InterPlay community which serves the metropolitan region.

-She is also a member of the DC InterPlay Board, manages the InterPlay DC Facebook page and helps administrate the InterPlay DC website with Mike Perz.
+She is also a member of the DC InterPlay Organizing Body.
-Liz leads Open Gathering events alternating with a team of other leaders as well as leading InterPlay at Iona Senior Services, which provides care for elders with chronic conditions and cognitive disabilities.
-She also leads InterPlay for cancer support groups at Smith Farm Healing Arts Center.
-Liz is a sculptor by profession and teaches art at her home studio.
-Her passions include yoga, dancing, and kayaking.
+She currently leads "Art Lab " for Smith Center and the Healing Arts.
+Formerly, Liz, was a hotline crisis counselor, for various suicide prevention lifelines and The Trevor Project providing help for LGBTQ youth in crisis and the Prince Georges County Homeless Hotline.
+Liz has also led InterPlay for elders with chronic illness and cognitive disabilities at Iona Senior Center in Washington DC.

 ![Liz Lescault](/assets/images/Liz-Lescault.jpg "Liz Lescault"){: style="float: right"}